PythonDeveloper310/pyOS/README.md

 # pyOS
-An operating system made with only python
+An OS(Operating System) made with only Python
+Version: 0.1.0

 ## Commands
 ---